-"Proficiency-based graduation requirements" refer to the locally determined requirements all students must demonstrate significant evidence of learning to graduate.
-The requirements shall be clear, shared learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+"Proficiency-based graduation requirements" refer to the locally determined requirements over which each student must demonstrate significant evidence of learning in order to graduate. -all students must demonstrate significant evidence of learning to graduate.
+The requirements shall be clear and, shared learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
 In this system, "proficiencies" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.

-"Race" embodies an means any-invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color, and may reflect a legally protected class of people in some contexts.
+"Race" embodies an means any invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color, and may reflect a legally protected class of people in some contexts.